Sylvester Emmons

-Sylvester Emmons (28 February 1808 – 15 November 1881) was an American attorney born in New Jersey.
+Sylvester Emmons (28 February 1808 – 15 November 1881) was an American attorney, local politician in Illinois, and newspaper publisher.

+He was born in New Jersey.

 Life in Nauvoo, Illinois

-Emmons moved to Illinois in 1840, and in 1843 was elected to the Nauvoo City Council despite being a non-Mormon.
+Emmons moved to Illinois in 1840, and in 1843 was elected to the Nauvoo City Council, despite being a non-Mormon in an LDS-majority town.

-In 1844, Emmons became editor of the Nauvoo Expositor, which published statements critical of Smith and other LDS church leaders.
-After Smith ordered the destruction of the press, Smith was arrested and killed by a mob while awaiting trial.
+On June 7, 1844, Emmons became editor of the Nauvoo Expositor, which published a single issue that made statements critical of then-Mayor Joseph Smith and other LDS church leaders.
+After Smith ordered the destruction of the press, Smith was arrested, and subsequently killed by a mob while awaiting trial.

 Later life

 Emmons moved Beardstown, Illinois, and became the editor of the town's Gazette.
 He died in November 1881.